 If you have concerns about the conditions of parking lots at shopping centers or in other commercial areas, please contact a business owner near the parking lot to express your concern.
 These lots are privately owned and not maintained by the city.
 Any questions about parking lots at city-owned facilities may be directed to Pompano Beach Public Works at 954.786.4061.

 Quiet Flying is Good Business

 The City of Pompano Beach, owner and operator of Pompano Beach Air Park, is concerned with the impact of aircraft operations over sensitive residential areas.
 Pilot in Command (PIC) cooperation in adhering to guidelines and procedures is critical in minimizing this impact.
-Take a look at our guidelines.
+Take a look at our guidelines and noise awareness steps.

 Goodyear leases approximately 32.5 acres from the Air Park as a blimp base on the west side of the Air Park.
 The blimp hangar, which is 45,000 square feet in size, is the largest building at the Air Park.
 The hanger is large enough to store two fully-inflated blimps.
 Goodyear has also constructed a 3,500 square foot operations / administration building on its lease parcel.
 To learn about the Goodyear Blimp, we invite you to visit Goodyear Online or call 954.946.8300.

 Fixed Base Operations (FBOs) provide a wide range of services at the Air Park.
 These services include:

 - Aircraft sales

 Air Park Master Plan Update (2007)